blab/ncov-wa-phylodynamics/README.md

 Using the coalescent, we can estimate past population dynamics while conditioning on sampling, which means that we do not directly consider the number of samples through time as informative about the population dynamics.

 Using a coalescent skyline approach, we test whether there are significant transmission dynamics that are not captured in the number of positive tests through time.
-As shown in the figure below, the effective population size estimates largely follow the number of cases through time when we assume a average time difference of 5 days between infection and onset of suymptoms.
+As shown in the figure below, the effective population size estimates largely follow the number of cases through time when we assume a average time difference of 5 days between infection and onset of symptoms.
 The effective population size trends for the D and G clade are, however, differ greatly.
 The effective population size estimated from the D clade peaks almost 2 weeks before the G clade.
 At that time, the effective population size of the D clade was already declining for a while.